 Using more casual tone might be more appealing in some cases.
 When you know you can afford using informal language, give it a try and see what increases the open rate of your email.

 Some people prefer to receive emails from companies rather than unknown folks.
 Experiment and find out how your audience reacts to different senders' emails.

-You might want participants to take actions e.g. sharing your event on social media.
-In this case, you can use your event reminder message to reach out to delegates and get them spread the word about your occasion.
+You might want participants to take actions, e.g. sharing your event on social media.
+In this case, you can use your event reminder message to reach out to delegates and get them to spread the word about your occasion.

 Conduct testing by using Plain Text vs HTML emails or different Call to Actions.
 You can also play with using different colors and placements to increase CTR.

-The email that gets the more click is going to be the winner in this case.
+The email that gets the more clicks is going to be the winner in this case.